Overview

 }

-The Event payload is the same exposed in the REST API and, if your are using Typescript, you can add the bkper-api-types package to your project and set the bkper.Event
+The Event payload is the same exposed in the REST API and, if your are using Typescript, you can add the bkper-api-types package to your project and set the bkper.Event type to your request body, like bellow:

 REST API